All Episodes

 How will women be exploited in this?

-I mean, there's not there's thousands of them now that exist.
+I mean, there's not, there's thousands of them now that exist.

-So there's going to be incredible pressure on women uh to donate embryos for the sake of science.
+So there's going to be incredible pressure on women to donate embryos for the sake of science.

 There's not going to be enough, I don't think, from those left over from in vitro fertilization attempts.

-So you what you're doing, what you're saying is that they're going to be encouraged uh to go ahead and and uh get pregnant for the purpose of uh having the embryo harvested, uh, and that will be exporting them.
+And so because of the money that's involved, what you're saying is that they're going to be encouraged to go ahead and get pregnant for the purpose of having the embryo harvested, and that will be exploiting them.

 Precisely.